mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 # Diamond Sutra: Introduction
 ## May 9, 1979 Dharma Talk by Dainin Katagiri Roshi
 ### Transcribed by Kikan Michael Howard
-#### This is the introduction to a series of talks on the Diamond Sutra.
-Katagiri Roshi discusses the fundamental point that the Diamond Sutra raises: “‘A’ is ‘A’, but ‘A’ is not ‘A’, this means ‘A’ is really ‘A’.”
+#### Katagiri Roshi discusses the fundamental point that the Diamond Sutra teaches: “‘A’ is ‘A’, but ‘A’ is not ‘A’, this means ‘A’ is really ‘A’.”
 He explains the meaning of negation in Buddhism, how it relates to interconnection, and why emptiness means that we have to practice.
 He also talks about where the sutras originated, and the Indian preference for using huge numbers and concepts to teach about emptiness.
-Also he addresses the question, “If we are sitting in order to help ourselves, should we stop sitting?”
+In addition, he addresses the question, “If we are sitting in order to help ourselves, should we stop sitting?”

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/archives/05-1979" target="_blank">Listen to the original recording</a>